-The other day, I met my TMI friend Theresa for lunch.
-I call her my “TMI friend” because you can always count on Theresa to share wayyyyy too much information.
+The other day, I met my TMI friend Lisa for lunch.
+I call her my “TMI friend” because you can always count on Lisa to share wayyyyy too much information.

 Our food had just arrived and I was aiming a delicious, steamy, heaping forkful of baked salmon toward my mouth right as she blurted out: “So I was sitting on the toilet the other day…”